tomaytotomato/location4j/buildtools/README.md

-# location4j Tools
+# location4j Build Tools

-The location4j Tools module is a utility for developing the dataset.
+The location4j build tools module is a utility maven module for developing the dataset.

 This module is responsible for converting open-source JSON data into a binary format that the location4j library can efficiently utilize.

 Note: it is not included in the released version of the library!